Episode 4: Helter Skelter

 6:15: David references Pink, the other manga by Kyoko Okazaki that has been released by Vertical Inc./Kodansha.
 It’s another great read and you should definitely pick it up if you can find it, as it may or may not be out of print right now.

 8:45: Deb references Not Your Idol, the manga by Aoi Makino.
-A gripping tale about fame and ptsd, this shoujo story aims much younger than the title under discussion, but is a solid read and discussion of issues around gender, harassment, and more.
+A gripping tale about fame and PTSD, this shojo story aims much younger than the title under discussion, but is a solid read and discussion of issues around gender, harassment, and more.
 Published by VIZ Media.

 9:00: FEEL YOUNG magazine is an excellent josei manga magazine published by Shodensha in Japan.
 While unfortunately not much josei is released in North America, there have been some major titles from the magazine released in North America besides Helter Skelter.
 These include Happy Mania, by Moyoco Anno; Doll, by Mitsukazu Mihara; Suppli, by Mari Okazaki; numerous works by Erica Sakurazawa; and the currently-releasing My Androgynous Boyfriend, by Tameko, published by Seven Seas.